-Then there is the fact that my competitiveness hasn't decreased much since the days of playground pick-up games.
-I still want to be on the winning team.
-In case you haven't noticed, the game between Hollywood and the world's online pirates looks kind of like this, with Hollywood being in the white jerseys:
+Then there is the fact that my competitiveness hasn't decreased much since my days of competitive fighting, I still like to be on the winning team.
+But in the battle between Hollywood and the world's online pirates, we're not looking good at all.

 How do I know this?
 Well because, like many people in the film and TV industry, sometimes I find myself in Pirate waters.
-Because as an expat household, with three paid Amazon Prime memberships for three different countries, a paid Netflix membership, a paid ACORN membership, a ridiculously high DISH bill and an Apple TV box, we still can't watch most programs from back home, even though we're willing to pay good money for it.
+Because as an expat with two Amazon Prime memberships for three different countries, a paid Netflix membership, a paid ACORN membership, a ridiculously high DISH bill and an Apple TV box, I still can't watch most programs from back home, even though I'm willing to pay good money for it.

 I'll go on the website of a German public TV channel in hopes of catching up on some (objective) news and up pops the message: